tomcatmanager/tomcatmanager/CONTRIBUTING.rst

 The ``warfile`` parameter is the full path to a war file on the server.
-There is a simple war file in ``tests/war/sample.war`` which you can copy to the server if you don't have a warfile you want to use.
+There is a simple war file in ``tests/war/sample.war`` which you can copy to the server if you don't have a war file you want to use.
 If you don't copy the war file, or if you don't specify the ``warfile`` parameter, or the path you provide doesn't point to a valid war file, several of the tests will fail.

 The ``contextfile`` parameter is the full path to a context XML file, which gives you an alternative way to specify additional deployment information to the Tomcat Server.
+There is a simple context file in ``tests/war/context.xml`` which you can copy to the server if you don't have a context file you want to use.
+If you don't copy the context file, or if you don't specify the ``contextfile`` parameter, or the path you provide doesn't point to a valid context file, several of the tests will fail

 .. note::